-As a student you must read and understand this information to enrol in any one of our courses for health professionals.
+As a student you must read and understand this information to enrol in any one of our courses.

 Student Allowances and Loans

 Enrolment on Family Planning courses does not qualify students for a student allowance or loan.

 When students are participating in a Family Planning course the codes of practice will be followed.

 - Respect students, including their ethnicity, cultural needs, age, gender, background and individual levels of ability.